*** This blog post was written throughout my time at university but published after graduating due to poor health.

 Accessing the community is part of student life, as I know all too well, getting out of the house can be incredibly challenging with health struggles.
 Having help to access the community is not an embarrassing thing at all.
 The university student services and disability department have a duty of care to help you with knowledge on this.

 Hobbies are important: If there is something that you enjoy doing at home with friends, looking to see if there's something similar in your new university town can be a great mental health support.
 If you find something that helps with your disability, keep the consistency and try to continue doing it at uni.
 For me, I love to swim, as my health has deteriorated it has become more difficult.
 I have hydrotherapy exercises which I do in the pool- I contacted local charities to find out about local swimming pools, emailing to find out the temperature of pools and their disability facilities, be that parking, changing room and toilet access and fees.
-Having a constant routine that can be altered to adapt to my health needs and deadlines whilst at university has been really beneficial.*** Just to add here that now I've finished uni, both myself and a friend have said how we felt we were lacking 'hobbies' at uni.
+Having a constant routine that can be altered to adapt to my health needs and deadlines whilst at university has been really beneficial.
+Through ALPB I have collated a list of local swimming pools here

 Questions to ask your university before you start or in your first week: